 This is not just a request for one contact person.
-You must provide the details of all the Responsible Persons in the organisation.
-Not providing the details of all the Responsible Persons will delay the application.
+You must provide the details of all the Responsible People in the organisation.
+Not providing the details of all the Responsible People will delay the application.

-We ask for the following details of all the organisation’s Responsible Persons:
+We ask for the following details of all the organisation’s Responsible People:

 - date of birth